-A new report published in Mayo Clinic Proceedings found that sauna bathing is associated with a reduction in the risk of vascular diseases, such as high blood pressure and cardiovascular disease, neurocognitive diseases, nonvascular conditions, such as pulmonary diseases, mental health disorders and mortality.
+A report published in Mayo Clinic Proceedings in August found that sauna bathing is associated with a reduction in the risk of vascular diseases, such as high blood pressure and cardiovascular disease, neurocognitive diseases, nonvascular conditions, such as pulmonary diseases, mental health disorders and mortality.

 Furthermore, sauna bathing alleviated conditions such as skin diseases, arthritis, headache, and flu.
 The evidence also suggests that regular sauna baths are associated with a better health-related quality of life.

 The research team – led by scientists from the University of Jyväskylä, the University of Eastern Finland, and the University of Bristol – conducted a comprehensive literature review on the effects of Finnish sauna baths on health outcomes.
-Finnish sauna bathing is characterised by exposure to high environmental temperature (80 degrees C-100 degrees C) for a brief period.
+Finnish sauna bathing is characterised by exposure to high environmental temperature (80℃-100℃) for a brief period.